liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/15-oauth2/02-authorizing-access.markdown

 ## Token Use

-All flows above result in an authorization code that's sent by the authorization server (@product@) to the client application.
+All flows above result in an access token that's sent by the authorization server (@product@) to the client application.
 This token is sent in the response for the client application to store and send along with any future request for data.